03 Nov 2022

 let client: blob_handle::Client = capnp_rpc::new_client(blob_handle);

-The issue is that once we call capnp_rpc::new_client()
+The issue is that once we call capnp_rpc::new_client() we no longer have

-access to the underlying BlobHandleImpl
+access to the underlying BlobHandleImpl object,

 get to the blob’s bytes.

-The solution is to use CapabilityServerSet
+The solution is to use CapabilityServerSet,

 a feature that has existed in capnproto-c++